Strengthen your Startup

 Note: Undergraduate students can elect to enroll in MAN 337 (Forty Acres Founders Practicum) to earn 3 credit hours of coursework upon completion of the Forty Acres Founders Program.
 Graduate students can elect to receive credit as an independent study.
 There would be additional requirements for students to complete in order to obtain course credit, including writing a paper at the end of the program outlining the student’s experience and lessons learned.
 Course is approved to contribute toward McCombs Practicum course requirement.

-DISCLAIMER: Financial awards will be paid to an individual student, not the startup listed in the application and will be awarded for the Summer 2024 semester.
-An increase in resources, including a financial award as a result of performance in the Forty Acres Founders Pitch Competition, may result in a reduction or cancellation of financial aid funds or a requirement to repay awards already released to me.
+DISCLAIMER: Financial awards will be paid to an individual student, not the startup listed in the application and will be awarded for the Spring/Summer 2025 semester.
+An increase in resources, including a financial award as a result of participation in the Forty Acres Founders Program, may result in a reduction or cancellation of financial aid funds or a requirement to repay awards already released to me.
 Finally, Financial awards may be used to pay outstanding payments owed to the university.
 If you receive financial aid or owe money to the university, you should reach out to the Office of Financial Aid and Scholarships or Students Accounts Receivable to determine how winning a cash award through the Forty Acres Founders Pitch Competition would impact money owed to UT or my financial aid status.

 Overview